-If you look online for “natural” ways to treat a hiatal hernia, some bloggers tout diet along with specific exercises that are said to strengthen your abdominal area.
+If you look online for “natural” ways to treat a hiatal hernia, some websites tout diet along with specific exercises that are said to strengthen your abdominal area.

 It’s debatable whether strengthening exercises can actually treat a hernia, or if they just minimize your symptoms.
 In any case, consider talking to a doctor about the following exercises.